 Membership of the AACVA is by a single payment of £10.00 payable by cheque to 'The Army Air Corps Fund' or bank transfer.
 Existing annual subscriptions will cease and those who are current members of the AACA will automatically become members of the AACVA.

 The benefits of AACVA membership are:

 - An AACVA membership card.

 - An annual AAC Journal.

-- Free individual entry to Museum of Army Flying with the AACVA membership card (terms and conditions apply).
+- Free individual entry to Museum of Army Flying on production of a valid AACVA membership card (terms and conditions apply).

 The Association is controlled by a council chaired by the Regimental Colonel.
 The council is representative of the membership and comprises both serving and veterans of the AAC.

-There are regional branches covering Australia, Canada and areas within the United Kingdom.
+There are regional branches within the United Kingdom.
 Further information on local branches or information on creating a branch can be obtained from the AACVA Secretary.
 The Air Observation Post Officers’ Association and Glider Pilot Regiment Association are affiliated to the AACVA.